IMIO/imio.zamqp.pm/README.rst

 Introduction
 ============

-Products.PloneMeeting specific methods tu use amqp, rely on imio.zamqp.core
+Products.PloneMeeting specific methods to use amqp (collective.zamqp), rely on imio.zamqp.core